GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Visual information has also been used to perform #acr("SSL") @mo_closer_2022.
 Regarding robotics, Naranag et al. @narang_auditory-aware_2014 have combined a sound source localizer with a visual #acr("SLAM") system for performing auditory-aware navigation.
 Using both modalities helped improve overall performance, including the #acr("SSL") accuracy itself.
-// TODO citations
-However, identifying the position of currently speaking humans requires an #acr("SSL") method.
-This paragraph will take a closer look at the literature focusing on localization techniques in the context of robotics.
+In @trifa_real-time_2007, Trifa et al. discuss the importance of combining both audio and visual cues for human-robot interaction tasks.
+While solely limited to audio features, their experiments involve performing sound source localization on a physical robotic platform.
 Argentieri et al. @argentieri_survey_2015 provide an in-depth review of the state of the art as of 2014.
 Naturally, more recent works applying modern deep-learning-based techniques have not been discussed.
 For instance, Nguyen et al. @nguyen_autonomous_2018 designed a neural network to map audio features recorded by a binaural humanoid robot to relative source direction.
-The model is trained in a supervised fashion using white-noise.
+The model is trained in a supervised fashion using white noise.
 It is then tested in a realistic setup where the task is to localize speech sources.

 // Constraint related to robotics